Legacy System Modernization: How to Transform the Enterprise for Digital Future

 Legacy software does not always fall under “old” or “outdated” definitions.
 There are more aspects to assess when identifying the legacy.
 That is why you need to assess all systems in place to uncover the current and potential issues it can bring up in the near future.
 The assessment should be systematic and detailed: Study all aspects of your technology, from code and architecture to visual look and feel, taking into account your future business plans for product growth.

-2. Select the modernization method that would be the fastest to deliver value.
+2. Select the modernization approach that would be the fastest to deliver value.

 Based on the assessment conducted at the first phase, choose the modernization approach that best fits your needs and will help you deliver results fast.
-Aside from the three approaches we have listed above, consider existing products you can use instead.
+Aside from the modernization approaches, consider existing products you can use instead.
 There is no need to reinvent the wheel if there is an SaaS solution available at a fraction of cost.
 Yet, if your system solves rather specific tasks or you want to be able to build more features on top of it, custom product development services might be right for you.
 In this case, adopting agile software development practices can help you speed up the process and deliver value fast.

 3. Rethink the architecture and prioritize for simplicity.